matthew-davis/bliss-keyboard/README.md

 ### Tasks

-* Search
-  * Clicking on a search output word writes the word to the message
-  * Clicking on a search output character opens the character diacritic menu
 * Look at the kerning of characters
 * Create a npm library
 * Support the highest level of web accessibility WCAG 2.0 AAA